 The NHS lists similar symptoms for those cancer patients who undergo chemotherapy.
 These can include skin changes, tiredness, trouble sleeping and hair loss.
 The best ways of coping with such symptoms include getting sufficient rest, treating your scalp and skin as gently as possible and doing everything you can to facilitate a good night’s sleep.

-Again a silk pillowcase can help here.
+Again silk bedding can help here.
 It’s extremely smooth and soft on the scalp as well as irritated skin.
 As it’s so comfortable, it can be easier to fall asleep.
 Because it’s cool, you’re less likely to wake up during the night due to overheating.

 Sadly we cannot prevent the hair loss that occurs as a result of chemotherapy.
 But sleeping on silk causes far less friction than using a cotton pillowcase, and less static than satin will cause.
 This can all contribute to calmer, sleeker and more snag-free locks, as well as ensuring that the skin stays as smooth and moisturised as possible.